Here's the situation I'm in: it's already mid-August, and I am NOT ready for summer to be over yet.

 Sunsets across the Gulf of Mexico are always great to watch — you can see the sun sinking into the sea.
 I would love to catch one of these sunsets from one of Panama City Beach's piers; maybe the Russell-Fields Pier across the street from Pier Park.

 I have a thing about sailboats — basically, I love them.
 So sailing out in the Gulf definitely goes on this list!
-A sunset cruise sounds nice, though a snorkeling one would be fun, too!
+Several companies offer sunset sails on catamarans, which is a great way to end a beach day.

 I didn't know about the “Pirates of the High Seas Fest” before doing some research on things to do in Panama City Beach, but it just so happens that it's an annual festival that takes place in mid-October.
 Sounds like tons of swashbuckling fun.